 This unit may provide essential services during times of emergencies and inclement weather.
 This position may be required to fulfill essential services and functions during these times.

 • Must be willing and able to successfully complete formal, continuing education classes to improve BAS/EMS competencies and working skillset.
-These include, but may not be limited to: mechanical, HVAC, electronic controls systems, programming proprietary computer software, Siemens, Alerton, Johnson Controls, etc.
+These include, but may not be limited to: mechanical, HVAC, electronic controls systems technician (ECST), programming, computer software, Siemens, Alerton, Johnson Controls, etc.

-• Must be able to use special calibration tools and test instruments such as recording meters, multi-meters, circuit tracers, megometers, pneumatic pressure gauges, electronic thermometers, reciprocating (i.e. “Sawzall”) and hacksaw.
+• Must be able to use special calibration tools and test instruments such as recording meters, multi-meters, circuit tracers, megometers, pneumatic pressure gauges, electronic thermometers; pipe cutter, manual and powered pipe-threading machines, cutting torch, reciprocating (i.e. “Sawzall”) and hacksaw.

 • Must become certified for confined space entrant and attendant within three (3) months of employment.